 If revving engines are more your thing, the area of Mathinna is a popular spot to get off road and offers some great 4WD and dirt bike options.
 Just drop in to the local pub for some tips and information or check out more 4WD tracks in the area here.

-There are also regular dune buggy races that take place at Peron Dunes, you can find out more about these here.
+There are also regular dune buggy races that take place at Peron Dunes.

 Get on the Water